 Pronunciation of 'Pachypodium'

-The word 'Pachypodium' originates from Greek, where 'pachy-' means 'thick' and '-podium' means 'foot', referring to the plant's thick stem or base.
+The word 'Pachypodium' originates from Greek, where 'pachy-' means 'thick' and 'podium' means 'foot', referring to the plant's thick, swollen base or stem.

 Pronunciation Details